+The task of proofreading reports ensures that written presentations are concise and free of stylistic errors.
 Reports are defined as ‘written accounts of something that has been observed, heard, done, or investigated’.

-Professional proofreading, especially where reports are concerned, will ensure that sentences are free of jargon, repetition and factual mistakes.
+Accurate report proofreading ensures that sentences are free of jargon, repetition and factual mistakes.
 A simple error like the insertion of a comma in the wrong place can change the meaning of a sentence.
 For example, in ‘the crystal ball’ there is no comma between ‘crystal’ and ‘ball’, which is a compound noun.

 But it is not only grammar, punctuation, and typos that Apollo Communication will address when proofreading and editing reports.
 References, layout, and consistency in the style of tables and illustrations will also be part of the remit.